Jetta VS7: Overview

 The Jetta VS7 was first presented at the Auto Shanghai in April 2019, coinciding with the launch of the newly established brand of Jetta, a youth-focused brand for China named after the Volkswagen Jetta.
 It went on sale in China in March 2020.

 Produced by FAW-Volkswagen in Chengdu, the VS7 served as the stretched three-row version of the VS5.
 It uses the EA211 engine, a 1.4-litre turbocharged inline four cylinder making 150 PS (148 hp) and 250 Nm (184 lb ft) of torque.
 The VS7 shares the same platform with the SEAT Tarraco and the Škoda Kodiaq.

-Currently, the Jetta VS7 is exclusive to the market in China, with no plans for it to be sold elsewhere.
+In August 2023, the Jetta VS7 was introduced in Tehran, Iran alongside the Jetta VS5 and Jetta VA3 by Mammut Khodro, the official distributor of Volkswagen in Iran.
+The three models by Jetta will be released in Iran by end of the year.